Nada Yoga – outer and inner

 Practical Introduction to Nada Yoga

-There are certain precautions one must take as an intense Nada Yoga practice may give rise to a disturbing presence of certain sounds.
-It can happen that a person experiences the sound as if it's humming in the ears the whole day.
-Or that they hear the ringing of bells or other sounds.
-They may become perturbed in their daily tasks by these tones.
+There are certain precautions one must take as an intense Nada Yoga practice may give rise to a disturbing presence of certain sounds in daily life.

 The Nada Yogi can hear a voice in a wakeful state if he is at an advanced level.
 To him, it sounds as if someone is whispering in his ears.
-This is a kind of 'siddhi', a psychic or extraordinary ability, such as here, to hear an unknown voice.
+This is a kind of ‘siddhi’, a psychic or extraordinary ability, to hear an unknown voice.